fbpx

 If you are an EU resident, you can basically skip this article, as the new legislation is not relevant to you.
 You can still buy every property you wish, use it the way you wish and stay in Greece for as long as you wish.

-2. Buy a Property of 400,000 Euros
+1. Buy a Property of At Least 400,000 Euros

-This threshold will apply to you if you plan to buy a home after August 2024.
 You can use this home in Greece as a holiday home or as a permanent home for your retirement, as long as you don’t rent it out through platforms like AirBnB or Booking.com.

-3. Buy a Property of 800,000 Euros
+2. Buy a Property of At Least 800,000 Euros

 The 800,000 Euros threshold applies to properties in Athens, Thessaloniki, or one of the Greek islands with more than 3,100 residents.

-This threshold will apply to you if you plan to buy a home after August 2024.
 You can use this home in Greece as a holiday home or as a permanent home for your retirement, as long as you don’t rent it out through platforms like AirBnB or Booking.com.

-4. Apply for a Different Visa in Greece
+3. Apply for a Different Visa in Greece

 There are other Visas besides the Golden Visa.
 Some common Visa options are the FIP (Financially Independent Person) Visa and the Digital Nomad Visa.

-5. Buy a Home in Greece Without a Golden Visa
+4. Buy a Home in Greece Without a Golden Visa

 You can still buy a home in Greece without a Golden Visa.
 In fact, this is a popular option, especially if you plan to rent out your home in Greece.
-If you buy a home in Greece without a Visa, you can stay there for 90 days every six months.
+If you buy a home in Greece without a Visa, you can stay in Greece for 90 days every six months.

-The advantage of buying a home without a Visa is that you can still enjoy Greece for your holidays, you can buy a property anywhere in Greece at whatever price you like, and you can rent it out as much as you want.
+The advantage of buying a home without a Golden Visa is that you can still enjoy Greece for your holidays, you can buy a property anywhere in Greece at whatever price you like, and you can rent it out as much as you want.

 Looking for something in particular?